justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 ## Summary Of How It Feels To Use APL

-In APL it feel like you are making molecules with atoms (language primitives) and bonds (combinators/trains).
+In APL it feels like you are making molecules with atoms (language primitives) and bonds (combinators/trains).
-In APL the spelling of the name of the molecule _is_ the molecule.
+The spelling of the name of the molecule _is_ the molecule.
-In APL the name isn't a layer of indirection; it is directly the entity.
+The name isn't a layer of indirection; it is directly the entity.

 ## If the Molecule Needs More Work